Michele-Alberti/data-lunch/README.md

 ## 4. Release strategy from `development` to `main` branch

+> This step is required only if the CI-CD pipeline on _GitHub_ does not work.

 In order to take advantage of _Commitizen_ `bump` command follow this guideline.

 First check that you are on the correct branch.